Wojciech Wiewiórowski

+Biography

 He was born on June 13, 1971 in Łęczyca, Central Poland.
 In 1995 he graduated from Faculty of and Administration in University of Gdańsk, the School of English and European Law organised in Poland by the University of Cambridge, the Summer School of International Law organised by the Catholic University of America and the Jagiellonian University and the Singapore Co-operation Programme: “eGovernment - Journey Towards Public Sector Excellence”.
 He was the finalist of the Central and Eastern European Moot Court Competition organised by the University of Cambridge in 1998.
 Between 1996-2004 worked for law publishing house and co-authored legal information retrieval systems.
 He also taught European and constitutional law at the Gdansk School of Public Administration and Gdańsk University of Technology.

 He obtained his PhD in law in 2000 ("The Principle of the Separation of Powers under the Judicial Review and the Constitutional Role of Courts in United States of America") and habilitation in 2021 (“Legal Guarantees for Sustainable Information Processing at the Age of Big Data”).

 His main research interests include Polish and European law of new technologies, information processing and cybersecurity, LegalTech, informatization of public administration, development of legal information retrieval systems, personal data protection, and application of semantic web and artificial intelligence in legal information processing.
 He is co-author of works in this field and of the textbook "Legal Informatics.
 Information technology for lawyers and for public administration".
 He has given over 700 presentations at national and international scientific conferences on new technology law and information management issues.
 He is a member of the programme committee of the journals “The European Data Protection Law Review” and “Prawo Mediów Elektronicznych”.
 He is a member of the Polish European Law Association (PSPE), the Scientific Association of the Law and Information Centre (NCPI) and the Consultative Boar a6d of the Maritime Cybersecurity Centre at Polish Naval Academy in Gdynia.